jhamlet/node-sake/README.md

 });
 ~~~

-There are `Sync` versions of all the core tasks: `taskSync`, `fileSync`, and `fileCreateSync` as well as `Async` versions also: `taskAsync`, `fileAsync`, and `fileCreateAsync`. `directory` tasks are always initially *synchronous*.
+There are `Sync` versions of all the core tasks: `taskSync`, `fileSync`, and `fileCreateSync`.
+Thre are also `Async` versions of each task: `taskAsync`, `fileAsync`, and `fileCreateAsync`.
+The actions created for a `directory` task are *synchronous*.
 You can add *asynchronous* task actions after the initial definition.

-Thirdly, you can just specify that all task actions are *synchronous* by setting saké's "synchronous" option to `true`, or by use of the command-line options `-S, --sync`.
+Thirdly, you can specify that all of the core task creation functions generate *synchronous* actions by setting saké's "sync" option to `true`, or by use of the command-line option `-S, --sync`.

 ~~~js
 sake.options.sync = true;